onap/policy-parent/docs/clamp/acm/api-protocol/system-level-dialogues.rst

 .. image:: ../images/system-dialogues/DeployAcInstanceElements.png

-The ACM Runtime receives and stores the responses.
+The ACM Runtime receives and stores the responses, and send sync message to all replicas.

 .. image:: ../images/system-dialogues/DeployResponseStored.png